Category Archives: California

 Caroline Beteta, president and CEO of the statewide promotion agency Visit California and chairwoman of Brand USA, said 42 million people from outside the US visited California last year.
 The goal is to welcome 100 million international visitors annually by 2021.

 “California is a very popular destination for the very affluent Chinese travelers.
-They want not only to stay in five star hotels, but also have an appointment with their realtor and visit properties for investment”, said Pierre Gervois, publisher of the magazine Luxury Hotels of America, a publication in Chinese language for affluent Chinese travelers planning their leisure trip to the United States.
+They want not only to stay in five star hotels, but also have an appointment with their realtor and visit properties for investment”, said Pierre Gervois, CEO of China Elite Focus Magazines and publisher of the magazine Luxury Hotels of America, a publication in Chinese language for affluent Chinese travelers planning their leisure trip to the United States.
 Gervois added “We feature a growing part of our content about California, and our readers ask for more”.

 The travel industry is an engine of US economic growth.
 It employs 7.7 million people nationwide and 917,000 in California.